“The only journey is the journey within.”

 It’s time to practice inner authenticity.

-In his book Emotional Intelligence, author and science journalist Daniel Goleman describes self-knowledge or awareness as “ongoing attention to one’s internal states.”
+In Emotional Intelligence, author and science journalist Daniel Goleman describes self-knowledge as the “ongoing attention to one’s internal states.”
 According to psychologists, self-knowledge is the ability to see and understand one’s emotions, thoughts, and motivation patterns.

 Simply put, it’s the ability to look at your inner self – your emotions and thoughts – and noticing how they influence your thinking and behavior.